joeltok/websocket-response-tester/Readme.md

 - Requires this module
 - Uses this module to send messages to the server and test the messages sent back to the client side sockets

+## Contributions

+To-do:
+- timer option that throws an error, so that the code doesn't stall and wait indefinitely.

 Contributions are welcome.
 For questions, please contact me at jtok.dev@gmail.com